ibm-cloud-docs/assistant/dialog-overview.md

 1. For the response variation setting, choose **multiline**.

-    **Note**: If you are using a dialog skill that was created before support for rich response types was added to the service, then you might not see the *multiline* option.
+    If you are using a dialog skill that was created before support for rich response types was added to the service, then you might not see the *multiline* option.
 Add a second text response type to the current node response.
 This action changes how the response is represented in the underlying JSON.
 As a result, the multiline option becomes available.
 Choose the multiline variation type.
 Now, you can delete the second text response type that you added to the response.
+    {: note}

 When the response is shown to the user, both response variations are displayed, one on each line, like this: